 Sex/gender-sensitive and intersectional health reports should offer interpretations and explanations in addition to the description of data.
-Currently, the interpretation and explanation of findings often refers to a mixture of different elements such as theorems (e.g. doing gender) or socio-political conditions considered relevant (e.g. legal regulations, changing values).
+Currently, the interpretation and explanation of findings often refer to a mixture of different elements such as theorems (e.g. doing gender) or socio-political conditions considered relevant (e.g. legal regulations, changing values).
 This is problematic when interpretations and explanations remain speculative, are not backed by empirical evidence, or are used selectively.
-For example, when interpreting health-related behaviour, (sex/gender-related) motives for action are sometimes assumed (e.g. risk seeking in men) that cannot be supported by quantitative or qualitative data.
+For example, when interpreting health-related behaviour, (sex/gender-related) motives for action are sometimes assumed (e.g. risk-seeking in men) that cannot be supported by quantitative or qualitative data.
 The following challenges and suggestions for a sex/gender-sensitive and intersectional explanation of findings were developed in the AdvanceGender project.

 I. Identification of a conceptual framework for the interpretation of findings